bitraf/toollock/README.md

 ## TODO

-* Purchase proper cabinet lock solenoids
+v1.0: First fabricated version

-* Support for multiple locks on one board (4-8 pcs)
+* Software: Support for multiple locks on one uC (4-5 pcs)
-* Design a PCB for the electronics
 * Software: Send state changes out on MQTT
+* Electronics: Design PCB(s), millable
-* Update design to new hardware components
+* Mechanics: Update mechanical design to new hardware components
-* Add a casing/box for 4-8 locks.
+* Mechanics: Add a casing/box for 4-8 locks.
 Securely wall/table mountable.
-* Avoid symmetrically shaped keys (can open eachother).
+* Mechanics: Avoid symmetrically shaped keys (can open eachother).
 Add a tap on side?
-* Write tool for generating key/lock geometry for a whole series, incl names.
+* Tools/Mechanics: Write script(s) for generating key/lock geometry for a whole series, incl names.

-* Fabricate first production version
+Maybe

+* Include a LED to show taken/not-state.
+Light when tool is there, or not?

 ## License
 MIT